chhendri/Covid-19_hackaton/planning.md

 * Dead people are still visible but don't collide, don't move and don't transmit the virus
 * Added protections (masks for example), protected people has a lower probability to get or give the virus.
 We can choose who is protected

-* Collect all the information that has been posted until now and put organise it in repository (Jan)
+* Collect all the information that has been posted until now and put organise it in repository